zacs/ha-nfl/README.md

 1. On the Integrations page, select the "+ Add Integration" button.
 2. Search for the integration labeled "Team Tracker" and select it.
 3. Select the desired League from the League List.
-Select "Custom:  Specific sport and league path" to create a Custom API Configuration.
+Select "Custom:  Specific sport and league path" to create a Custom API.
 4. Enter a value for team's ID in the UI prompt.
-This can be a the team abbreviation, team ID, athlete name, wildcard, or a regex as explained in the Team ID section.
+This can be a the team abbreviation, team ID, athlete name, wildcard, or a regex as explained in the [Team ID](https://github.com/vasqued2/ha-teamtracker?tab=readme-ov-file#specify-the-team-team_id) section.
-5. If NCAA football or basketball, enter the Conference ID from Conference ID Numbers below if desired.
+5. If NCAA football or basketball, enter the Conference ID from [Conference ID](https://github.com/vasqued2/ha-teamtracker?tab=readme-ov-file#specify-the-conference---for-ncaa-sports-only-conference_id) section if desired.
 6. You can also enter a friendly name.
 If you keep the default, your sensor will be `sensor.team_tracker`, otherwise it will be `sensor.friendly_name_you_entered`.
-7. If you are setting up a Custom API Configuration, a second window will be displayed.
+7. If you are setting up a Custom API, a second window will be displayed.
 8. Enter the value for the Sport Path for the Custom API.
 9. Enter the value for the League Path for the Custom API.

 Once the sensor is set up with the UI, you can use the Options Menu to override the API language if desired.

 ### Manual Configuration in your `configuration.yaml` file